hypothesis/onboarding/docs/commits_and_prs.md

 ---------------------------------

 A good guide is that each PR should do "one thing": a single logical change.
 Needing "and" in your PR title might be a sign that you should split it up.

-If you discover a bug while adding a new feature, send a separate PR to fix the bug.
-If code doesn't follow current conventions do a refactoring commit first then a separate commit to make your functional change.
-We like small PRs
-because:
+We like small PRs because:

 * They're necessary for [continuous deployment](merging.md): you can't deploy a small diff without first merging a small PR.
 * They get faster, better reviews: it takes less time and context-switching to review a small, focused PR.